 It is often assumed that the Central Bank of Nigeria’s (the “CBN”) Open Banking Framework and related guidelines ( the “Open Banking Guidelines”) are relevant only to banks and licensed fintech companies.
-However, a closer reading of the Open Banking Guidelines suggests that its application is significantly broader, extending to any company that shares or consumes financial data through APIs, regardless of sector.
+However, a closer reading of the Open Banking Guidelines suggests that its application may be significantly broader, extending to any company that holds or consumes financial data through APIs, regardless of sector.

 The Legal Basis for Broad Applicability